sensson/whmcs-moneybird/README.md

 # Moneybird WHMCS addon

 This module sets up synchronisation between WHMCS and Moneybird.
+At this time its a one way sync from WHMCS into Moneybird.

 Its freely available for anyone to use.
 If you have suggestions, please open an issue or make the change by raising a pull request.

 # Requirements